Top 7 of Poland’s Hot Springs

 Nearby Amenities: 4 stars - Some restaurants and basic stores nearby, charming town atmosphere.

-Enchanted Setting: Nestled amidst the Stołowe Mountains National Park, Duszniki Spa resembles a scene from a fairytale.
+Nestled amidst the Stołowe Mountains National Park, Duszniki Spa resembles a scene from a fairytale.
 Relax in historical bathhouses, explore charming wooden houses, and indulge in local specialties.

-History: Duszniki Spa is famous thanks to Frederik Chopin - the great Polish composer and pianist (1810 - 1849), who stayed there for a healing treatment in 1826.
+Duszniki Spa is famous thanks to Frederik Chopin - the great Polish composer and pianist (1810 - 1849), who stayed there for a healing treatment in 1826.
 During his stay in Duszniki the young artist gave one of his first public concerts raising the sincere admiration of the audience.
 To commemorate the artist genius and his stay in Duszniki, the warm spring was given the name “Pieniawa Chopina.”
 It is also worth noting that each year the Chopin international music festival is organised in Dusznik.

-Mineral Riches: The waters are rich in sulfur, sodium, and calcium, offering potential benefits for skin conditions, joint pain, and circulatory issues.
+The waters are rich in sulfur, sodium, and calcium, offering potential benefits for skin conditions, joint pain, and circulatory issues.
 Geothermal waters from Duszniki represent the type HCO3 – Ca – Na – Mg.
-They are rich in iron, CO2 (up to 2 g/L) and H2SiO3 (50 – 90
+They are rich in iron, CO2 (up to 2 g/L) and H2SiO3 (50 – 90 mg/L).

 Secret Tip: Visit the Paper Mill Museum to learn about the town's unique papermaking tradition.